metodiev/Microservices/README.md

 10. Resilience and Reliability
 11. Testing
 12. Event-Driven Architecture
-13. Cloud & Kubernetes
+13. Cloud and Kubernetes
-14. Java & Spring Boot
+14. Java and Spring Boot
-15. Advanced & Difficult Questions
+15. Advanced and Difficult Questions